Slow-Cooker Pineapple Chipotle Pork Tacos– simple to make in the crockpot, and full of amazing flavor!

 Once upon a time I discovered this Slow-Cooker Sweet Pork recipe and my life was forever changed.
 The other day I made this pineapple chipotle version and oh my goodness.
 The same tender meat cooked in a fresh pineapple adobo sauce?
 Unreal!

 When I throw this into the slow-cooker I also put some onions in the fridge to pickle while it cooks.
-Pickled onions and a sprinkle of feta cheese take these tacos to the next level!
+Pickled onions, guacamole and a sprinkle of feta cheese take these tacos to the next level!
+Serve these with a delicious, homemade cointreau margarita for show-stopping meal.

 Slow-cooker meals that can be thrown in ahead of time and forgotten about until dinner are the best kinds of meals.
 They give me more time to pick up every.single. plastic bowl and cup from the kids drawer in the kitchen after my 13-month old has emptied it out for the 9th time that day.
 I’ve been so spoiled having only my older so for the past few years that I’ve forgotten this busy into everything walking age.
 Good thing we love him to pieces!
 I love watching what piques his curiosity all day as he tottles around even if it results in messes.